garyfleming/continuous-entropy/continuous-entropy.md

 * Runs in a green screen terminal,
 * Has to be emulated.

 ^ The large company didn't have the source code, and the platform it ran on was long out of support.
 Options were limited, and the company was suddenly and unexpectedly in crisis.
+Nigel was worried.

 ---

-# Fighting Continuous Entropy
+## Fighting Continuous Entropy
-## Adventures in Continuous Delivery
+### Adventures in Continuous Delivery

-@garyfleming
+### @garyfleming

 ^ My name is...
 I am a...
 ^ The talk is called Fighting Continuous Entropy.
 When I have a talk called something like that, I have to accept that some of the audience, maybe most of you, don't know what entropy is.
 So let's start with something not technical (in the software sense)